 An appeal of credit denial will be reviewed provided that the student has

-Once it has been determined that the PLA Petition process is right for you, you will be assigned a Prior Learning Assessment advisor/mentor to assist you in developing your petition.
+Once it has been determined that the Prior Learning Assessment of a Portfolio is right for you, you will be assigned a faculty advisor/mentor to assist you in developing your portfolio.

 The amount of time needed to assess your petition will depend on a number of factors such as the type of courses chosen; the contents of the petition and even the time of year.
-On average, once a petition has been accepted, the actual assessment should be completed within one month.
+On average, once a petition has been accepted, the actual assessment should be completed within 6 to 8 weeks.
 However, the College cannot guarantee this time frame.
 If you need the credits by a certain date to meet a graduation or promotional deadline, plan ahead to allow ample time for the assessment to be completed.